raiju/phpMobi/README.md

 	into the mobi file.

 Partial UTF-8 support:
-	In practice UTF-8 just works, but theoretically there might be some problems (see missing features).
+	In practice UTF-8 just works, but there are some unhandled corner cases (see missing features).

 Missing Features
 ----------------

 Compression:
-	This probably won't be implemented (or if it is, only to serve as a reference of the format) as PHP really isn't made for this kind of work and the compression isn't really useful anymore with current download speeds and storage space.
+	This won't be implemented (or if it is, only to serve as a reference of the format).

 Different eBook types:
 	MobiPocket supports other formats/layouts, such as newspaper-like